cengels9/display_pad_stuff/README.md

 * `.sync` scan for changed files and directories in the current directory or any subdirectory and update the button images accordingly.
 * `.wav` or `.mp3` (capitalization does not matter) play the aufio clip to the specified outputs (see more [here](https://github.com/cengels9/display_pad_stuff/blob/main/README.md#how-do-i-specify-sound-outputs))
 * `.dNew` transfers you to a discord-move-bot-control-panel:
-  1. Select a token from a token file if there is no such file, the program will create such a file and promt you to enter your token (Where do you get a token? - Go [here](https://discord.com/developers/applications), create an application, and a bot for your application, copy its token and add the bot to your server).
+  1. Select a token from a token file.
+If there is no such file, the program will create one and promt you to enter your token (Where do you get a token? - Go [here](https://discord.com/developers/applications), create an application, and a bot for your application, copy its token and add the bot to your server).
 You can select from multiple tokens/bots by creating multiple token files.
   2. Select on which discord server you want to agitate (only necessary if the bot is connected to multiple servers)
   3. Select two voice channels on that server
   4. At next, the displaypad will draw all server members that are currently connected to the voice chat.
 One person per button (so not more than 12 people).
 The text color changes depending on the channel the person is connected to.
-Clicking a person-button moves the person to a different channel (one of those specified in step 3).
+Clicking a person-button moves the person to a different channel (one of those specified in step iii).
 Clicking on a person while already holding an other button will move every person to that voice-channel.
 Clicking on a person while already holding two other buttons will move every person to the first specified voice channel.
-* `.dOld` Does the same as `.dNew`, it just skips the steps 1 - 3, if you already performed them at least once.
+* `.dOld` Does the same as `.dNew`, it just skips the steps i - iii, if you already performed them at least once.

 The file's contents do not matter (except of course the contens of the `.mp3` and `.wav` files).
 Any file not matching any regex will be ignored.

-##### How do I specify sound outputs?
+#### How do I specify sound outputs?
 Clicking a sound-playback-button will play a sound.
 The second, third, fourth and fivth program arguments specify to which output the sound will be played.
 The second and fourth argument are substrings contained in the output's name.